LinShuhaiLAB/QuanFormer/README.md

 # PeakFormer

 #### Description
-PeakFormer is a novel approach written in Python (v3.8.1) for peaks (aka features) detection and quantification in raw LC-MS data.
-The main idea of this method is to train object detection network combining CNN and Transformer to identify the peaks in EIC (to judge whether it is a true peak or a false peak) and locate the peak boundaries to integrate the area.
+QuanFormer is a novel approach written in Python (v3.8.1) for peaks (aka features) detection and quantification in raw profile LC-MS data.
+The main idea of this method is to train object detection network combining CNN and Transformer to identify the peaks in ROI (to judge whether it is a true peak or a false peak) and locate the peak boundaries to integrate the area.
 The current method is developed for high-resolution LC-MS data for metabolomics purposes, but it can also be applied to other detections that take peaks as the targets.